 - Take a stroll into downtown L.A. and head to Broken Shaker, the rooftop cocktail bar at the Freehand Hotel (416 W 8th St.).
 With tiki-style outdoor decor, the bar is perfect for a daytime mai tai by the pool, or an evening cocktail with a view of the skyline.

 - A few blocks from STAPLES, The Original Pantry Cafe (877 S Figueroa St.) has been serving traditional diner fare in L.A since 1924.
 And conveniently, it’s open 24 hours a day.

 Things to Do Near Rose Bowl Stadium

-Every New Year’s, all eyes are on Pasadena’s Rose Bowl stadium, host of the longest-running college football bowl game, aka “The Granddaddy of Them All.”
+Every New Year’s, all eyes are on Pasadena’s Rose Bowl stadium, host of the longest-running college football bowl game, the Rose Bowl game, aka “The Granddaddy of Them All.”
 The UCLA Bruins also call this National Historic Landmark home, and fans can find some great spots nearby to enjoy all that the City of Roses has to offer.